-"Documentary Discourse" provides students with writing instruction situated in documentary film.
-For better or worse, documentary has become one of the main ways we access "truth" today.
+Provides students with writing instruction situated in documentary film.
+For better or worse, documentary has become one of the main ways we access truth today.
 We will write about a variety of non-fiction films, treating them as examples of visual argument.
-Along the way we will analyze particular sub-genres within documentary history, scrutinizing the truth-telling techniques of the directors.
+Some possible themes include mockumentary, visual anthropology, rockumentary, queer documentary, propaganda films, and many others.
+Scrutinizing the truth-telling techniques of the directors, we will test the limits of non-fiction filmmaking.
 Students will come away from this class understanding what makes for effective arguments, both in their own writing and in documentary film.
 Effective composition will result from an awareness of the importance of audience, voice, context, and argument.
-57 - RENAISSANCE INDIVIDUALS.
+CSP52 JAPAN AND KOREA THROUGH FILM AND FICTION.
+Through the mediums of cinema and fiction, this course will introduce students to the similar, yet vastly distinct, societies and histories of Korea and Japan.
+In addition to work from great storytellers such as Ozu Yasujiro, Natsume Soseki, Lee Changdong, and Ch'ae Mansik, we will look at some less "celebrated" and perhaps more popular works.
+At the end of the semester, it is my hope that students will not only come out with a better understanding, but more importantly a greater appreciation and interest in the Korean and Japanese peoples.
+CSP53 BECOMING AMERICA: THE SHORT STORY.